 Periods are typically used in declarative and imperative sentences to convey a straightforward tone.
 Declarative sentences make statements and always conclude with periods, while imperative sentences express commands or requests and can end with either periods or exclamation points based on the desired emphasis.

-Tim was thoughtful.
-He bought a cake for his grandmother’s birthday.
+It was thoughtful of Tim, to have bought a cake for his grandmothers’ birthday.

 Question marks signal the end of interrogative sentences, also referred to as direct questions.
 They show that the writer or speaker is inquiring, seeking specific information, making a request, or posing a rhetorical question.
 For example: Would you prefer dining here or going to a restaurant?